 Predictably limited to just 1962 pieces, the watch looks very similar to its legendary protagonist: the Ref.
 809 model that was issued in 1962 (shown in the video and also pictured below).

-Oh, and the small seconds on the three sub-dials (the 30-minute and 12-hour chronograph counters at 6 and 12 hours and a small seconds display at 18 hours) are now not black, but are presented in their natural ‘steel’ color.
-Due to the lack of contrast the solution makes the displays slightly less readable, but nobody uses mechanical chronographs these days anyway.
+Oh, and the small seconds on the three sub-dials (the 30-minute and 12-hour chronograph counters at 6 and 12 hours and a small seconds display at 18 hours) are now not black, but are presented in their natural ‘steel’ color (I suppose, their are either nickel- or rhodium-plated in order to give them shiner, more premium-like look).
+Due to the lack of contrast (the background of the sub-dials is still off-white) the design makes the chronograph displays slightly less readable, but nobody uses mechanical chronographs these days anyway.
+However, if you tend to often find yourself in a dimly lit bathroom (it’s actually good for getting to sleep faster or so I’ve heard) looking at the small seconds sub-dial while washing your mouth with Listerine or a similar substance, the lack of contrast may be a bit irritating.

 Well, of course, the historically accurate Venus 178 hand-wound caliber was, too, replaced with a modern Breitling caliber 02, also manually wound.
 As usual, the movement is officially certified by COSC as a full-fledged chronometer.